alteryx/generator-node-typescript-simple/README.md

 - _tslint_- configured to use the [airbnb styleguide](https://github.com/progre/tslint-config-airbnb) with the following exceptions:
   - _[import-name](https://www.npmjs.com/package/tslint-microsoft-contrib)_ rule disabled - js files are normally lowercase, class names are PascalCase.
 This is a recipe for this rule becoming a royal pain.
 Disabling it.
 - _prettier_- integrated with tslint for easy autoformatting.
-- **packages private by default** - useful so that internal teams don't accidentally publish to public npm registry.
+- **enterprise friendly** - package is private by default so you don't accidentally publish to public registry.
+Uses [license-to-fail](https://www.npmjs.com/package/license-to-fail) to automatically fail your build if it detects a license not on your white-list.
 - **no global dependencies**.
 Every dependency such as _TypeScript_ and _tslint_ is installed locally.

 ## Usage